gabeluci/gabeluci.github.io/_posts/2019-01-03-create-staticman-instance.md

 Just **make sure you do this *after* you have completely setup your comments**, since you will need to use this in your own setup.

-In a follow-up article, I'll show how I set up this site to use my new instance of Staticman.
+In [my other article]({% post_url 2019-01-04-staticman-comments-for-jekyll %}), I show how I set up this site to use my new instance of Staticman.